 Applications will be accepted until all positions are filled.

 Up to 6 research assistants (RAs) will be trained in sea turtle monitoring techniques by, and work under the supervision of, the Meylans, Cristina Ordoñez (STC’s Panama Research Coordinator), and experienced local beach monitors.
 The hawksbill nesting season in BINMP extends from the end of April until early November or even December.
-We monitor nesting beaches daily from May through October.
+We monitor three different nesting beaches daily from 1 May through 30 October.
 The beach monitoring team will be made up of local Panamanians with moderate to extensive experience on all three beaches and RAs from multiple countries around the world.
 The primary responsibilities of the RAs will include day time census patrols, night time tagging patrols, and logistic support of all camp activities.
 Day time patrols include identifying and accurately recording all emergence and nesting activity, marking of nests for future hatching success evaluations, and performing excavations of hatched nests.
 Night time patrols include tagging and measuring nesting females.
 All RAs are expected to contribute to recording data, maintaining the camp, cooking and kitchen clean-up, making food trips to town, and other activities in support of the project.

 RAs can expect to work very long hours, throughout the day and night, often with little sleep.
 Beach patrols require walking between 6 to 12 kilometers in soft sand and in extreme weather conditions.
 Night time patrols are 5 hours long (8 pm – 1 am or 1 am to 6 am).
 Therefore, excellent physical condition is a requirement for the RA positions.
 For each week of work on the project, RAs will be given one day off with a small stipend to support each day off in town.